On the Capacity of Erasure-prone Quantum Storage with Erasure-prone Entanglement Assistance: Abstract

 \section{Abstract}

-A quantum message is encoded into $N$ storage nodes (quantum systems $Q_1\dots Q_N$) with assistance from $N_B$ maximally entangled bi-partite quantum systems $A_1B_1, \dots, A_{N_B}B_{N_B}$, that are prepared in advance such that $B_1\dots B_{N_B}$ are stored separately as entanglement assistance (EA) nodes, while $A_1\dots A_{N_B}$ are made available to the encoder.
-Both the storage nodes and EA nodes are erasure-prone.
-The quantum message must be recoverable given any $K$ of the $N$ storage nodes along with any $K_B$ of the $N_B$ EA nodes.
-The capacity for this setting is the maximum size of the quantum message, given that the size of each EA node is $\lambda_B$.
-All node sizes are relative to the size of a storage node, which is normalized to unity.
+A quantum message is encoded into $N$ quantum storage systems ($Q_1\dots Q_N$) with assistance from $N_B$ maximally entangled bi-partite quantum systems $A_1B_1, \dots, A_{N_B}B_{N_B}$, that are prepared in advance such that $B_1\dots B_{N_B}$ are stored separately as entanglement assistance (EA) systems, while $A_1\dots A_{N_B}$ are made available to the encoder.
+Both the storage systems and EA systems are erasure-prone.
+The quantum message must be recoverable given any $K$ of the $N$ storage systems along with any $K_B$ of the $N_B$ EA systems.
+The capacity for this setting is the maximum size of the quantum message, given that the size of each EA system is $\lambda_B$.
+All system sizes are relative to the size of a storage system, which is normalized to unity.
 The exact capacity is characterized as a function of $N,K,N_B,K_B, \lambda_B$ in all cases, with one exception.
-The capacity remains open for an intermediate range of $\lambda_B$ values when a strict majority of the $N$ storage nodes, and a strict non-zero minority of the $N_B$ EA nodes, are erased.
+The capacity remains open for an intermediate range of $\lambda_B$ values when a strict majority of the $N$ storage systems, and a strict non-zero minority of the $N_B$ EA systems, are erased.
 As a key stepping stone, an analogous classical storage (with shared-randomness assistance) problem is introduced.
 A set of constraints is identified for the classical problem, such that classical linear code constructions translate to quantum storage codes, and the converse bounds for the two settings utilize similar insights.
 In particular, the capacity characterizations for the classical and quantum settings are shown to be identical in all cases where the capacity is settled.

 \allowdisplaybreaks